open-truss/open-truss/docs/development.md

 ### Notes & FAQs

-- **tsc:watch gotchas** - `tsc:watch` watches for source file changes and automatically generates js from typescript.
-When you rename or delete source files, it _does not_ delete the old compiled js files.
+- **tsc:watch gotchas** - `tsc:watch` watches for source file changes and automatically generates javascript from typescript.
+When you rename or delete source files, it _does not_ delete the old compiled javascript files.
 This is usually fine, but sometimes can cause bugs.
 When in doubt, you can delete the `dist` directory and restart `tsc:watch`.
 - **packages/open-truss directory structure**
   - `bin/` - executables accessible by applications using `open-truss <script_name>`
   - `dist/` - compiled javascript from typescript source